Businesses

 Registration of Interest

-Register your interest to submit an offer by sending your name, organization and contact details to the Contact Person by email on or before Wednesday, 17 April 2024, 5:30pm Fiji Time.
+Register your interest to submit an offer by sending your organization name, contact person and contact details to the Contact Person by email on or before Thursday, 6 June 2024, 5:00pm Fiji Time.

 Last date for Queries

-Send queries to the Contact Person by email on or before Monday, 22 April 2024, 5:30pm Fiji Time.
-Indicate “RFQ-FJ24-024 Conduct a survey and assessment on Tourism practices and certification in the Tourism industry in Fiji”.
+Send all queries to the Contact Person by email on or before Thursday, 6 June 2024, 5:00pm Fiji Time.
+Indicate the RFQ-FJ24-048 Landscape Assessment of Accelerators and Incubators in Fiji in the subject line.

 Closing Date and Time